OlhaAD/Analysis_And_Prediction_Of_Lottery_Mega_Millions/README_en.md

 3. **Data Analysis**
    - Create Q-Q plots to check the normality of the distribution of winning frequencies.
-   - Conduct the Shapiro-Wilk test to statistically assess the normality of the data.
+   - Conducting the Shapiro-Wilk test to assess the normality of the data statistically.
+   - Analyzing to statistically test whether two consecutive numbers are drawn

 4. **Trend Analysis**
    - Conduct trend analysis to identify significant numbers based on historical data.